-In the event of any uncertainty, the National Agency for Medicines will decide whether a notification for a clinical trial on medicinal products should be submitted.
+Fimea must only be notified of interventional trials.
+No notification is needed for non-interventional trials (For a definition, please refer to Section 2 Definitions and Glossary).
+In the event of any uncertainty, Fimea will decide whether a notification for a clinical trial on medicinal products should be submitted.